vvvv/visualprogramming.net/content/blog/2023/Monthly Reviews/vvvvhat-happened-in-february-2023/index.md

 Also, after quite some iterations, we're finally happy with the new C# and Shader Wizards.
 They will save you a lot of clicks going forward.
 To try them, get the most recent [preview](https://visualprogramming.net/#Download) and see: `Quad Menu > New > ..`

+To combat the frustration of "which version of a NuGet to use with which version of vvvv", we're now maintaining a [NuGet Compatibility Chart](https://thegraybook.vvvv.org/changelog/nuget-compatibility-chart.html).
+Please help us keep this up-to-date.
+And yes, the package manager UI is still to come...

-And finally a big shout out to [chk](https://mastodon.xyz/@chkworks) for releasing his [VL.ThePatchersGuide](https://github.com/chkworks/VL.ThePatchersGuide), a series of tutorial patches for beginners.
+Finally a big shout out to [chk](https://mastodon.xyz/@chkworks) for releasing his [VL.ThePatchersGuide](https://github.com/chkworks/VL.ThePatchersGuide), a series of tutorial patches for beginners.
 This is massive and deserves [your support](https://ko-fi.com/chkworks)!

 ## Contributions
 Many thanks to those of you who help complete vvvv with countless additions!
 For an overview of libraries available for vvvv [start here](https://thegraybook.vvvv.org/reference/libraries/overview.html).